-- 1. Step the actuator continuously in the 10 milliinch step mode and adjust the 2K-ohm, tachometer balance potentiometer until detent action is no longer smooth. - 2.
-Stop the actuator and measure the balance voltage from pin F2B12 to pin F2D11.
+- 1. Step the actuator continuously in the 10 milliinch step mode and adjust the 2K-ohm, Tachometer Balance potentiometer until detent action is no longer smooth. - 2.
+Stop the actuator and measure the balance voltage from pin F2B 12 to pin F2D11.
 Record this value. - 3.
-Step the actuator once more, and turn the 2Kohm, tachometer balance potentiometer in the other direction until the detent action first becomes smooth, and again becomes erratic. - 4.
+Step the actuator once more, and turn the 2Kohm, Tachometer Balance potentiometer in the other direction until the detent action first becomes smooth, and again becomes erratic. - 4.
 Stop the actuator and again measure the balance voltage from pin F2B12 to F2D11.
-Record the value. - 5.
-Compute the average value of the balance voltage and adjust the 2K-ohm tachometer balance potentiometer until this voltage value appears across the designated pins. - 6.
-Recheck the 20 milli-inch integrator trip level setting by performing a fine adjustment for the 100-ohm, 20-mil integrator set potentiometer contained in steps 3a, 3b, and 3c.
-Omit the initial voltage setting contained in steps 1 and 2.

-7. Recheck the 10 milli-inch integrator trip level setting by performing a fine adjustment for the 2K-ohm, 10-mil integrator set potentiometer described in steps 3a, 3b, and 3c.
+Record this value. - 5.
+Compute the average value of the balance voltage and adjust the 2K-ohm Tachometer Balance potentiometer until this voltage value appears across the designated pins. - Recheck the 20 milli-inch integrator trip level setting by performing a fine adjustment for the 100 ohm, 20 Mil Integrator Set potentiometer contained in steps 3a, 3b, and 3c.
+Omit the initial voltage setting contained in steps 1 and 2. - Recheck the 10 milli-inch integrator trip level setting by performing a fine adjustment for the 2K-ohm, 10 Mil Integrator Set potentiometer described in steps 3a, 3b, and 3c.
 Omit the initial voltage setting described in steps 1 and 2.